zeynepmarasli/Simulation-and-Evaluation-of-Sampling-Methods-for-Daylong-Audio-Data/README.md

-# Optimizing-Random-Sampling-of-Daylong-Audio
+# Simulation and Evaluation of Sampling Methods for Daylong Audio Data
-Code and analyses used for "Optimizing Random Sampling with Daylong Audio"
+Code and analyses used for "Simulation and Evaluation of Sampling Methods for Daylong Audio Data"

 1. clean_transcript.py
    - this python file takes in a raw CHAT file of a daylong transcript (transcripts used in this project can be found on HomeBank)